Arkadi Monastery, Rethymnon

 Arkadi Monastery

 Although the road to Arkadi is quite straightforward from Rethymnon, you may not feel comfortable driving in Crete.
-However, it would be a pity to miss the visit.
+For that reason, I’ve gathered below two of the best tours of Arkadi, which also include transportation.

-I’ve got some excellent travel resources to make your adventure unforgettable!
-Start by checking out my ultimate guide to planning your trip to Crete, packed with helpful essential information.
-Remember to explore the articles on prices in Crete, common mistakes to avoid, and insider secrets for an unforgettable experience.
+Start by checking this guide to plan a trip to Crete.
+Remember to explore the articles on prices in Crete, common mistakes to avoid, and helpful insider secrets.
+This comprehensive Crete packing list ensures you have everything you need.

+When it’s time to plan, explore the best places to visit on Crete Island, discover my tours and activities, and be amazed at Crete’s incredible beaches.
 If you are exploring specific areas like Rethymnon or Chania, I’ve got detailed guides to help you make the most of your time.
-Stay tuned for our upcoming articles featuring the top things to do and detailed itineraries for your Crete getaway!

-Suggested Accommodation in Rethymnon
+Suggested accommodation in Rethymnon

 • Check out all the digital travel guides I’ve specifically written about Crete.
 They are affordable and practical to check from your mobile.

-• Look for cheap flights with CheapOAir or find convenient ferry tickets with Ferryhopper.
+• Find convenient ferry tickets with Ferryhopper.

-• Welcome Pickups offers a convenient pre-paid airport transfer service, while Discover Cars is my favorite engine for finding a rental car on the island.
+• Welcome Pickups offers a convenient pre-paid airport transfer service.

-• Finally, to book adventures, tours, and cultural experiences, I always recommend Get Your Guide.
+• To book adventures, tours, and cultural experiences, I always recommend Get Your Guide.

 Don’t Leave Before You Pin!